davidholiday/dockerized_graphite/README.md

 and respond to the prompts to create an authorized user.
 Don't forget to write down the username/password for the account you create - you'll need it later!

+Now restart the carbon-cache service:

+> **sudo service carbon-cache restart**

-exit out of the container by typing
+then exit out of the container by typing

 > **exit**

 3) Open your browser and goto localhost.
 You should see the application.
 If you just synced the database and see a page indicating an internal server error, refresh the page.
+What you're looking for is evidence carbon has registered itself.
+If you don't see carbon listed under the Graphite folder on the left-hand side, wait 60seconds and refresh the page.
+Carbon, by default, will report to Graphite every 60s so if it hasn't shown up yet you probably just need to wait for the next report cycle to occur.

 how to make it stop